TeemIp/teemip-cable-mgmt/README.md

 # ![](https://wiki.teemip.net/lib/exe/fetch.php?media=extensions:icons8-wired-network.png "") TeemIp Cable Management

-TeemIp extension that documents cable infrastructures and physical connections between devices.
+TeemIp extension that documents physical connections between devices.

 ## Description

-...
+This extension brings objects from the passive cabling world that will allow you to document the physical connections between CIs.
+Connect physical interfaces to network sockets that can be wall mounted or embedded into patch panels hosted in rack.
+Link network sockets together through back end cabling...

 ## Documentation